Support for 2013 versions of Office 365 ProPlus ends February 28, 2017

 This article explains that support for the 2013 versions of Office 365 client applications ended on February 28, 2017.

 This article doesn't apply to the Office 2013 Professional Plus, Professional, and Standard editions.
-To learn about the support dates for the Office 2013 Professional Plus, Professional, and Standard editions see the following Microsoft website: Microsoft support lifecycle.
+To learn about the support dates for the Office 2013 Professional Plus, Professional, and Standard editions, see Microsoft support lifecycle.

-Users who are running the 2013 versions of Office 365 client applications after February 28, 2017, will have to upgrade to the latest version of Office 365 client applications to continue to receive support from Microsoft.
+Users who are running the 2013 versions of Office 365 client applications after February 28, 2017, must upgrade to the latest version of Office 365 client applications to continue to receive support from Microsoft.
 The following is a list of products for which support will end:

 - Office 365 ProPlus (2013)

 - All 2013 versions of Office 365 client applications (32-bit and 64-bit) and all 2013 language packs are no longer available for installation from the Office 365 admin center.

 - Microsoft is not releasing any feature updates for these versions of the products.

 - Microsoft is not providing support for these versions of the products through either Customer Service and Support (CSS) or Microsoft Premier Support.

 - Microsoft will continue to release critical and important security updates for these versions of the products until April 10, 2023.
 For more information, see Security Bulletin Severity Rating System.